Stack card rewards with tax-free weekends for back-to-school shopping

 Career news journalist who enjoys chasing trending stories

-Savvy back-to-school shoppers are scoring cash back and racking up miles with every dip or swipe.
-If you live in 16 states with a tax-free weekend, you’ll save even more filling store (or online) shopping carts with school clothes, shoes, computers and accessories.
+Savvy back-to-school shoppers score cash back and rack up miles with every dip or swipe.
+If you live in 15 states with a tax-free weekend, you’ll save even more filling store (or online) shopping carts with school clothes, shoes, computers and accessories.

 Note that each state has different rules for what’s covered during its sales-tax holiday.
-Information about 2017 sales tax weekeends can be found on the map below.
+Information about 2018 sales tax weekeends can be found on the map below (click on your state for details about the tax-free holiday).
 However, before you head out the door, double-check your state’s tax and revenue webpage for the most current information.
+In some states, counties and retailers can opt out of the tax-free holidays.

 - Calling all foodies: Best credit cards for restaurants – Is eating out part of your everyday routine?
 Score cash back or rewards points by paying with the right card at restaurants; these cards can help ...